BUSINESS 051 - ONLINE

 ADDITIONAL INFORMATION

 The instructor may make changes to the syllabus during the semester.
-It is the student’s responsibility to stay informed of these changes.
-Students may contact the instructor during office hours and before/after class, time permitting.
-Students may also wish to have a study partner whom they can contact if they miss class.
+It is the student's responsibility to stay informed of these changes.
+Students may contact the instructor via e-mail.

 West Valley College makes reasonable accommodations for persons with documented disabilities.
 College materials will be available in alternate formats (Braille, audio, electronic format, or large print) upon request.
 Please contact the Disability and Educational Support Program at (408) 741-2010 (voice) or (408) 741-2658 (TTY) for assistance.

 If you have a complaint or someone has shared information with you as a student or employee that is unlawful discrimination or sexual harassment, contact the Associate Vice Chancellor of Human Resources at West Valley-Mission Community College District, Human Resources Department, (408-741-2060).
 If the Associate Vice Chancellor of Human Resources is not available, contact the President of the college in which you attend or are employed.
-For West Valley College, contact the office of Dr. Lori Gaskin at 408-741-2097.
+For West Valley College, contact the office of Mr. Brad Davis at 408-741-2097.